-16. Buza bar: it is one of the most popular bars in Dubrovnik and for good reason, as its location is quite unique.
+Buza bar is one of the most popular bars in Dubrovnik and for good reason, as its location is quite unique.
 It sits perched on the outside of Dubrovnik’s southern wall with great sea views.

-17. Pile Gate: it is the busiest gate of Dubrovnik Old Town and it’s situated on the western side of the old town.
+Pile Gate is the busiest gate of Dubrovnik Old Town and it’s situated on the western side of the old town.

-18. Dubrovnik West Harbour: it is a popular spot because some scenes from Game of Thrones were filmed there.
+Dubrovnik West Harbour is a pretty popular spot because some scenes from Game of Thrones were filmed there.

-19. Buza Gate: it is the northern gate and it’s perfectly aligned with the prettiest staired alley.
+Buza Gate is the northern gate and it’s perfectly aligned with the prettiest staired alley.

 Tip: Time your trip up the mountain in the afternoon and watch the sunset from there for the best experience.